Kloudless/file-picker/README.md

   Saver: "none", "local", "session" (default: "local")

-  This option specifies account persistence for the file picker in either localStorage, sessionStorage, or no storage.
-The file picker will always fall back to localStorage if an invalid option is given.
+  This option specifies account persistence for the File Picker in either localStorage, sessionStorage, or no storage.
+The File Picker will always fall back to localStorage if an invalid option is given.

 * `services` : array